DFRodri/YouGotNews/README.md

 ## How it works

 <p>Simple APP that shows the news of a certain theme/section.</p>
-<p>It makes use of the action bar to implement refresh,an intent to go the credits page, and even a fragment with settings.</p>
+<p>It makes use of the action bar to implement refresh, an intent to go the credits page, and even a fragment with settings.</p>
-<p>Navigation up in the action bar is also implemented.</p>
-<p>It takes into consideration the time zone of the user to prevent news to show in the future.</p>
+<p><b>NOTE:</b> Navigation up in the action bar is implemented and articles take into consideration the time zone of the user to prevent news to show in the future.</p>

 ## Here are some screenshots from current version
 <p><img src="https://raw.githubusercontent.com/DFRodri/YouGotNews/master/screenshot/device-2018-05-12-220303.png" width="25%" height="25%">